Introduction to Shape Nodes - The Cursor

 skView.presentScene(scene)

-The setUpScene method is invoked on didMove, that is executed when the scene is presented by a view.
+The setUpScene method is invoked in didMove, which executes when the scene is presented by a view.

 This method is responsible for: